 - Play or leisure activities;

-No, Required Services for students with disabilities include a free appropriate public education (FAPE).
-This means special education and related services provided at public expense, under public supervision and direction, and without charge, which meet the state standards.
-Preschool, elementary or secondary school education is provided in conformity with students’ IEPs.
+No. In accordance with every student’s fundamental right to a free appropriate public education (FAPE), special education and related services are provided at public expense, under public supervision and direction, and without charge.
+Preschool, elementary, or secondary school education is provided in conformity with students’ IEPs.
 Services include:

 - Related services needed by students to benefit from special education means transportation and such developmental, corrective, and other related/supportive services including: